 Bridging the Mathematical and Social Sciences

 The Bridges Programme aims to provide PhD students with deep knowledge of contemporary research questions in the social sciences, and rigorous training in the mathematical and computational approaches needed to answer them.
 This programme is open to students interested in any area of the social sciences (e.g., Economics, Psychology, Political Science, or Sociology) or mathematical sciences (e.g., Statistics, Complex Systems, or Computer Science), and who are interested in bridging the boundaries between these domains.
+The Trust has a particular interest in supporting UK or EU students.

 Prospective students will be interested in topics that bridge the social and mathematical sciences, involving quantitative (mathematical or computational) approaches to resolving questions in the social sciences.